mrvautin/squido/README.md

 npx mrvautin/squido serve -b -w -c
 ```

+> NOTE: You will need Nodejs version 18.x or greater.

 ## Documentation

 `squido` documentation can be found here: [https://squido-docs.markmoffat.com/](https://squido-docs.markmoffat.com/) (which also happens to be a `squido` website demo/example)